jamii/jamii.github.com/source/_posts/2017-08-31-notes-on-nonviolent-communication.markdown

 __Surprising parallels to parts of rationalist culture eg double crux, tabooing words, tell culture.__

-__Shouldn't be surprising since the underlying strategy seems to be the same - make sure everyone actually agrees on what the problem actually is, with no room for ambiguity due to different interpretations of abstractions or different values.__
+__Shouldn't be surprising since the underlying strategy seems to be the same - make sure everyone actually agrees on what the problem actually is, with no room for ambiguity due to different values or different interpretations of abstractions.__

 __Much of the book doesn't seem as applicable to zero- or negative-sum interactions eg negotiating prices.
 It relies on sharing as much information as possible.__